 A teacher CANNOT have a bad back!

 are inevitable ~ you shall be picking up all the new common cold viruses, all year, as brought to school by the students and other staff.
-Make sure you eat a diet rich in fruit and vegetables, drink lots of water, including
+Make sure you eat a diet rich in fruit and vegetables, drink lots of water, including especially foods

-thoroughly throughout the day, you cut your risk of infecting yourself.
+throughout the day, you cut your risk of infecting yourself.
 Please reinforce the 'hand washing' message with students, and EXPLAIN the